nish0024/landing-page/README.md

 - This project was inspired by the curriculum at The Odin Project.
 - Icons provided by [Font Awesome](https://fontawesome.com/).
-- Hero image generated using AI.
+- Illustrations by Katerina Limpitsouni from [Undraw](https://undraw.co/).

 ## Contact